Editor’s note: This post was originally published in September 2019. It has been updated with new information.

 Another dilemma for HR and hiring managers is finding the balance between giving applicants with prior convictions a fair chance and potentially becoming liable for negligent hiring.
 Organizations across the board are responsible for ensuring a safe working environment, and many consider knowledge of applicants’ conviction history to be essential for that purpose.

-Ban-the-box policies do not forbid employers from running background checks, but some require a delay in obtaining one until after the first job interview, or a conditional offer of employment is made.
+Ban-the-box policies do not forbid employers from running background checks, but some require a delay in obtaining one until after the first job interview, or after a conditional offer of employment is made.
 Several states also have laws that impose restrictions on an employer’s ability to use credit history in making employment decisions.

 In some jurisdictions, employers face restrictions on how the information obtained in a background check, or credit check, can be used.
 Some require applicants to get additional notice, and in some localities, applicants have the right to appeal employer decisions based on criminal history.